 Cloud Expo NYC, the single show where delegates and technology vendors can meet to experience and discuss the entire world of the cloud, is less than a month away and the Kintone team can't wait to be back on the ground.

-We had a great time presenting and exhibiting last year and heard from a lot of thought leaders on top trends in cloud computing, IoT, online databases, bimodal platforms and enterprise-level digital transformation.
+We had a great time presenting and exhibiting last year.
+We also heard a lot from thought leaders about the top trends in cloud computing, IoT, online databases, bimodal platforms, and enterprise-level digital transformation.

-To get a sneak peek at what we can expect this year, we spoke with Cloud Expo and Things Expo Conference Chair Roger Strukhoff over email.
+To get a sneak peek at what we can expect this year, we spoke with Cloud Expo and Things Expo Conference Chair, Roger Strukhoff.

 RS: The great trend towards integrating devops into organizations of all sizes continues.
 I'm really looking forward to presentations and conversations that cover how organizations are integrating the worlds of cloud, big data, and sometimes even the IoT into a more devops-oriented environment of continuous integration and deployment.